 Occupational Therapist Cover Letter and Resume Examples

 Occupational therapists are in high demand.
-The Bureau of Labor Statistics forecasts 24 percent growth in these positions between 2016 and 2026.
+The Bureau of Labor Statistics (BLS) forecasts 24% growth in these positions between 2016 and 2026.
 But that doesn’t mean that simply having the education and training will net you a high-paying job in your field.

 To land the job of your dreams, you need to show the hiring manager not only that you can do the job, but that you’re the best possible candidate for the position.
 An impressive cover letter can help.

 Our cover letter example will help you emphasize your professional skills while also demonstrating your unique qualifications for the role.
 Don’t forget to adapt your cover letter to your experience and customize it for each job.

 This is an example of a cover letter for an occupational therapist position.
 Download the occupational therapist cover letter template (compatible with Google Docs and Word Online) or see below for more examples.